yutongwangBIT/VOOM/Dependencies.md

 * All code in **g2o** folder.
 This is a modified version of [g2o](https://github.com/RainerKuemmerle/g2o).
 All files included are BSD licensed.

+* Code in **Json** folder.
+This is an unchanged version of [Json](https://github.com/nlohmann/json).
+Their licenses include Apache BSD GPLv3 and MIT.

+* Code in **Osmap** folder.
+This is a modified version of [Osmap](https://github.com/AlejandroSilvestri/osmap).
+All files included are GPLv3 licensed.

 #####Library dependencies